samber/slog-datadog/README.md

 ### Batching

-To improve performance and reduce network overhead, you can enable batching to send multiple log entries in a single request:
+To improve performance and reduce network overhead, you can enable batching to send multiple log entries in a single request.

+When batching is enabled, logs are buffered and sent either:
+- When the batch duration elapses (configurable via `BatchDuration`, default: 5 seconds)
+- When the buffer reaches `MaxBatchSize` (if configured)
+- When `Stop()` is called to gracefully shut down

+**Important:** Always call `Stop()` before your application exits to ensure all buffered logs are flushed and goroutines are properly cleaned up.

 ```go
 import (